Pinoxaden

 Pinoxaden is a post-emergent phenylpyrazoline herbicide used to control grass weeds in wheat and barley.
 It is used in the UK and Europe.
 Japan has a high MRL (maximum residue level) and may use pinoxaden too.
+It is also registered in India.

 Pinoxaden's HRAC classification is Group A (Australia and global), or Group 1 (numeric).
 Group A herbicides inhibit acetyl CoA carboxylase, (ACCase).

 Application

 Pinoxaden may be applied by air or ground equipment at a rate of 15-30 g/Ha (active ingredient), with a spray volume of 50 to 110 L/Ha, or 20-30 L/Ha if applied aerially.

 Pinoxaden can control wild oats, paradoxa grass and canary grass.

 Cloquintocet-mexyl is similar to pinoxaden and included in many pinoxaden formulations.

 Safety

 Pinoxden is practically non-toxic, with acute LD_{50}s of over 5000 mg/kg (oral) and over 2000 mg/kg (skin contact).
 It is a severe eye irritant, but not a skin irritant.

 Dogs have been tested with doses of 250 to 1000 mg/kg/day of pinoxaden, there were no visible side effects except a large amount of barfing.
 A NOEL is not well established, as even at 1000 mg/kg, no effect was observed.
 Vomiting, apparently does not count as a side-effect.

 Rats given up to 1000 mg/kg/day (for 28 days) had reduced weight gain, higher neutrophil, lymphocyte, plasma urea, bilirubin and creatinine levels in males only.
 Both sexes had increased phosphate, increased piss and ketone production, higher liver and kidney weights, remal tubular atrophy and decreased chloride levels.

 Based on subchronic studies, the NOEL is 10 to 100 mg/kg/day.